Noeda/sst/README.md

 ### Filesystem sandboxing may be overly restrictive.

-The filesystem restrictions restrict a lot of operations; the most permissive setting you can set (while also having filesystem sandboxing on at all) is this combo:
+The `sst` filesystem restrictions restrict a lot of operations; the most permissive setting you can set (while also having filesystem sandboxing on at all) is this combo:

 ```c